We want to get married; does my soldier need to ask permission?

 Information about the 14 day report is available on the Moving In / Moving Out page.Back to top

 We are getting married soon but my spouse has a disability, can the Army help me?

 Yes, if your spouse or child has a disability or additional need, you need to register this with the Army Personnel Centre.
-This is done through the Career Management Notification Proforma at Annex C of AGAI 108.
-If the disability or additional need is such that adaptations to SFA are needed, please click here for more information.
-There are more details in JSP 464, Chapter 7, Section 111.
+This is done through the Career Management Notification Proforma at Annex L of AGAI 81, Part 8 -supportability and additional needs.
+If the disability or additional need is such that adaptations to SFA are needed, please see our Additional needs page for more information.
+There are more details in JSP 464.